jhsu802701/rails_from_scratch_rails5/10-02-admin_methods.md

 * Enter the command "sh testc.sh".
 All of the controller tests should now pass.

 ### Getting the Integration Tests to Pass
 * Enter the command "test1".
+All tests should pass.
 * Enter the command "test2".
 * In the admin section in app/views/layouts/_header.html.erb, add the following line just after the one containing "User Index":
 ```